ksproska/msid_zad4/README.md

 • Feature extraction from picture.

      - no preprocessing (for kNN is unnecessary)
-     - enchancing contrast (using cv2 library)
+     - enchancing contrast (using cv2 library); for different variables: 9, 12
-     - HOG = Histogram of oriented gradients for contours analysis (from skimage.feature import hog)
+     - HOG = Histogram of oriented gradients for contours analysis (from skimage.feature import hog); for 9 orientations, 2x2, 4x4, 6x6 pixel rates

 • Model selection and implementation.